swissbib/metadataNationalLicencesDocumentation/pages/input/publishers/current/degruyter.md

  * Il y a des titres de périodiques erronés (par exemple 2007 comme titre)
  * Il y a deux périodiques pour lesquels les métadonnées ont été livrées mais qui ne sont pas dans la liste du contrat : Acta Geologica Polonica et Journal for Perspectives of Economic Political and Social Integration
  * Quand il n'y a pas d'indication de DTD alors la DTD est `<!DOCTYPE article  PUBLIC "-//Atypon//DTD Atypon Systems Archival NLM DTD Suite v2.2.0 20090301//EN" "nlm-dtd/archivearticle.dtd">` (mail de Katharina Rach du 13.5.2016)
+ * il y parfois des `xlink.href` au lieu de `xlink:href` dans les métadonnées

 Autres problèmes à notifier

  * il y a 3 doi avec des espaces : 10.
 1515/dwir-2013-1061, 10.
 1515/dwir-2013-1062, 10.
 1515/jura-2013-0107.
 Les articles correspondants semblent absents de la plateforme.

+## Commercial Use

+4.6 The Licensee and the Authorized Users may use appropriate parts of the services to produce printed teaching materials for use by the Authorized Users within the Licensee's Authorized Sites; these materials are not permitted to be used for re-sale or any other commercial purpose.

+4.7 The Licensee and the Authorized Users are not permitted to use or exploit the services in whole or in part by sale to third parties, rent, lease, loan or any other means for commercial or trade pur- poses.
+Walter de Gruyter GmbH.
+Genthiner Str.
+13. 10785 Berlin.
+Domicile Berlin.
+Amtsgericht Charlottenburg HRB 143490 B. Rechtsform: GmbH .
+Executive Board: Dr. Anke Beck, Carsten Buhr
+Chairman of the Supervisory Board : Rüdiger GebauerPage 4 from 30 of the General Ucense Agreement

+4.8 The Licensee is not permitted to be a commercial party to paid documentation services and to make the service available in whole or in part for this purpose.
+In exception to this, however, the Licensee is allowed to respond to a request by another library to generate a print-out of part of the service (e.g. an eJournal article or an eßook chapter) and to despatch this via non-commercial inter-library loan services.
+This only applies to paper print-outs; electronic copies may not be made.
+The use of the "Ariel Interlibrary Loan Software" for the transmission of a small proportion of the service to a printer/fax of another library is allowed, a transmission to e-mail addresses is not permitted .
+The transmission of whole eßooks via non-commercial inter-library loan services is not allowed